Falekaupule: Important role of the Falekaupule

+Section 140 states: “The role of the ‘Falekaupule‘, as the island traditional governing authority on each of the islands of Tuvalu, is hereby recognized.
+The ‘Falekaupule‘ derives its authority from the island's culture, traditions and values and an Act of Parliament.”

 Falekaupule Trust Fund (FTF)

 The role of each Falekaupule in the economy of each island is assisted by the operation of the Falekaupule Trust Fund (FTF), which is a trust fund for outer island development that was established following the success of the Tuvalu Trust Fund in the management of the Economy of Tuvalu.
 The Asian Development Bank (ADB) provided A$6 million in loan funds, with the FTF being established in July 1999 and with the funds being invested in February 2000.
 The Government of Tuvalu agreed to match the amount provided by the ADB, with contributions from each of the eight island communities of Tuvalu, and with the contributions from the island contributions also matched by the Government.
 The governance structure of the FTF follows that of the Tuvalu Trust Fund, but each with island community having a representative on the board and the government provides a non-voting chair.
 In 2001 the value of the FTF was around $15 million of which $1.2 million was contributed by the island communities.